About mental health in Ghana

 Focus group research carried out in Accra by Consumer Insights Consult Africa on behalf of Time to Change Global showed a lack of awareness among the public about the spectrum of mental health problems.
 There was also a lack of understanding about recovery.

-Read the full research report from Consumer Insights Consult along with recommendations on how to reduce stigma and build empathy towards people with mental health problems.
+Read the full research report from Consumer Insights Consult along with recommendations on how to reduce stigma and build empathy towards people with mental health problems (PDF)

 “It’s time to end mental health discrimination in Ghana.
 The time is now!”
 (Humphrey Kofie)